nonylene/gpx-normalizer/README.md

 # gpx-normalizer
 Normalize GPS tracks.

-1. Remove points which is too far from previous poins based on speed.
+Remove points which is too far from previous poins based on speed.
-2. Interpolate and remove points to keep the same time intervals.